 Canton Works Club Scholarship

 Preference given to those who have proof of family relationship to a former International Harvester employee.
 This scholarship is renewable if SRC GPA is 2.5 or higher.
+In order to be considered for this award, please include one of the following (in order to prove relationship to a former IH employee):

 The Educators' Scholarship